razor-network/docs-v2/docs/Delegation/Unstake.md

 ## Quick start - Unstake {#quick-start---unstake}

 Razor network is a proof of stake network.
 In order to participate in the network as a delegator, you will need to "Delegate" your RAZORs.
-RAZORs are the native tokens in the network and they are compatible with the ERC20 tokens standard.
+RAZOR is (`ERC20` token standard) the native token in Razor Network.

 > Warning: Razor network is in alpha state and is deployed on Skale v2 Testnet.
 Please use Testnet tokens only.

-## TLDR; {#tldr}

-Withdrawing your funds from Razor Network is the three Step process.
-The first Step is to Unstake and other two are to Initiate Withdraw and unlock Withdraw.
-Any staker of delegator can unstake their funds in 5th State, also known as Confirm State.
-Once you have reached to confirm State you can follow the steps given in the Guide and perform Unstake.
-When you Unstake, the funds will be locked in the smart contracts for 48 epochs which is subjected to change based on the governance proposals.
-So as per current value of Withdraw lock, You can withdraw the tokens after 48 epochs by performing the Withdraw transaction.
+## In Short: {#in-short}

+Unstaking and withdrawing funds from Razor Network is a 3 step process.

+1. Unstake:
+    After unstaking, the users sRAZOR tokens are locked in the Stake Manager contract.
+There is a time period set in which the user must call Initiate Withdraw and proceed to the next phase of the lock.
+Currently, the `withdrawInitiationPeriod` set is 5 epochs(Check Governance Parameters).
+If user Unstaked in epoch `T` the user must call Initiate Withdraw after epoch `T + 1` and before `T + 6` epoch.
+    _Note_ : _Failing to call Initiate Withdraw within the specified epochs will result in a penalty via <ins>Reset Lock</ins>_.

+2. Initiate Withdraw:
+    This call is _**not**_ allowed in _Propose_ and _Dispute_ States.
+If the current state is Propose or Dispute, wait for a few minutes before making the call.
+The initiate withdraw call will only succeed if the User has locked RAZOR and if the current epoch is within the `withdrawInitiationPeriod`.
+The users sRAZOR are burnt for RAZOR tokens, and locked for `withdrawLockPeriod` which is currently 1 epoch.
+3. Withdraw:
+    Lastly, withdraw can be called anytime after the `withdrawLockPeriod` epoch has passed.

 ## Metamask Setup {#metamask-setup}

-1. Change the Network to “Polygon Mumbai Testnet”
+1. Click on `Connect Wallet` on the official Razor Network client <https://razorscan.io/>.
-2. Click on “Import Tokens”
+2. Switch to the Skale Testnet Network and connect Metamask wallet.
-3. Under “Token Contract Address” input the testnet sRAZOR token contract address.
+3. Click on the `+` icon to add the RAZOR contract address.
+4. Alternatively, contract addresses and network details can be found [here](http://localhost:3000/docs/incentivised-testnet/deployment-details) if you would like to verify the addresses manually.

-   Note : _You can get sRAZOR token address from the staker to whom you have delegated._
+Note : _You can get the stakers sRAZOR address by clicking on the `+` icon on that stakers delegate/unstake modal._
-4. Now your wallet must be showing the sRAZOR Tokens in your wallet.
-5. Make sure to get some test MATIC on Mumbai for gas from the faucet [here](https://faucet.polygon.technology/)

-# Unstaking your delegated Amount
+# Unstaking

 ### Step 1 {#step-1}